Casa Milà – Review

 Casa Milà is located on a corner of Passeig de Gracia with Calle Provenza, previously occupied by a chalet that was on the border between the municipalities of Barcelona and Gracia.

 The area was located in the heart of the Ensanche de Barcelona at a time when the Passeig de Gracia was becoming one of the main arteries of the city.
 This area was popular among the city’s upper class as a place to establish their residences.
 Because of this, the area grew rapidly and became a constructive hotbed where the best architects in Barcelona developed their work.
-Gaudí had built Casa Batlló shortly before (1904-1906) on the same street and had previously designed two other spaces that have now disappeared: the Gibert Pharmacy (1879) and the decoration of the Torino bar (1902) .
+Gaudí had built Casa Batlló shortly before (1904-1906) on the same street and had previously designed two other spaces that have now disappeared: the Gibert Pharmacy (1879) and the decoration of the Torino bar (1902).

-In this context, Gaudí was commissioned to build a manor house from Pedro Milá y Camps, a wealthy businessman whose father, Pedro Milá y Pi, had made his fortune in the textile industry.
+In this context, Gaudí was commissioned to build a manor house by Pedro Milá y Camps, a wealthy businessman whose father, Pedro Milá y Pi, had made his fortune in the textile industry.
 Pedro Milà was able to expand the family business and had become one of the promoters of La Monumental bullring.
 He also dabbled in politics and was a deputy for the Catalan Solidaritat party.

 He and his wife enjoyed a privileged position, a fact that they wanted to capture in a house with innovative design and great luxury of details.
 They bought the plot of Passeig de Gràcia in 1905, and entrusted the project to Gaudí.